fission/fission/Documentation/wip/environments-v2.md

 #### Poolmgr

 Poolmgr remains relatively unchanged.
-Instead of contructing URLs for function metadata, it uses the deployment package URL in the function object.
+Instead of constructing URLs for function metadata, it uses the deployment package URL in the function object.